arachnocid/ObjectImpactFramework/README.md

 ## Extra Tips

-- **Where Stuff Appears**: Spawned items, actors, and effects happen at the object’s location.
-Spells cast from the object toward the player or attacker.
+- **Case sensitivity**: Configuration files are case sensitive, so be careful.
 - **Form IDs Must Match**: Make sure the `formID` fits the effect (e.g., a spell ID for `"SpawnSpell"`, an item ID for `"SpawnItem"`).
 - **Check the Log**: If something doesn’t work, look at the mod’s log file for error messages.
 The log can be found inside `Documents\My Games\Skyrim Special Edition\SKSE`.
-- **Keywords Note**: For containers, statics, movable statics, and trees, the `keywords` filter is ignored since they don’t use keywords.
+- **Keywords Note**: For containers, doors, statics, movable statics, and trees, the `keywords` filter is ignored since they don’t use keywords.